Attack tree (TCP)

 Medium

-Uses ML to classify encrypted BGP traffic; reconnaissance for further attacks.
+Uses traffic analysis to classify encrypted BGP sessions; reconnaissance for further attacks.

 High